-The interior of the library maintains its original open floor plan and vestibule entrance.
-The first floor ceiling was covered with acoustic tiles in 1981, when the building was remodelled.
-Most of the door and window surrounds have been painted.
-The first floor pillars retain their marble wainscotting.
+The interior of the original building maintains its overall floor plan and vestibule entrance with basement stair.
+The first floor ceiling in the original building was covered with dropped acoustic tiles in 1979.
+The original building's interior woodwork, such as the door and window surrounds, the staircase, and the vestibule door, is retained.